Step-by-step guide

 Recent sets are prioritized

-The refresh job can prioritize cards from the newest observed sets first, because those are often the prints users trade most actively right after release.
+For Magic, the refresh job can prioritize cards from the newest observed sets first, because those are often the prints users trade most actively right after release.

 What this means in practice: You usually see fast cached prices in the app.
 New cards or stale entries are refreshed in the background so the trading experience stays responsive.